nccgroup/mtk_bp/README.md

-# Mediatek BP firmware tools
+# MediaTek BP firmware tools

 File formats are defined with [Kaitai](https://kaitai.io/).
 Files can be interactively explored with the [Kaitai IDE](https://ide.kaitai.io/) using the `ksy` files.